xiaoylu/DeepLearningNotes/DeepLearning/Math/Readme.md

     * on the structure: dropout, less parameters (keep model simple)
 * Cross validation on train/dev sets: co-variate shift or data mismatch on test set is another issue
 * Ensemble diverse models

+Choice between width and depth
+---
+* With at least one hidden layer, neural network can "aproximate" any function.
+* Depth helps to reduce the number of parameters (the capacity of a network grows **exponently** with depth)
+* But deep networks are harder to train (the motivation of ResNet)

 Acknowledgement:
 * [https://deepnotes.io/softmax-crossentropy](https://deepnotes.io/softmax-crossentropy)